 7. Thinking, Fast and Slow by Daniel Kahneman

 Another classic must-read, Thinking, Fast and Slow by Daniel Kahneman offers a whole new look at the way our minds work, and how we make decisions.
-Why is there more chance we'll believe something if it's in a bold type face?
+Why is there more chance we'll believe something if it's in a bold typeface?
 Why are judges more likely to deny parole before lunch?
 Why do we assume a good-looking person will be more competent?
-The answer lies in the two ways we make choices: fast, intuitive thinking, and slow, rational thinking.
-This book reveals how our minds are tripped up by error and prejudice (even when we think we are being logical), and gives you practical techniques for slower, smarter thinking.
+The answer lies in the two ways we make choices: fast, intuitive thinking, and slow, rational thought.
+This book reveals how our minds are tripped up by error and prejudice (even when we think we are logical) and gives you practical techniques for slower, smarter thinking.

 8. Communication Skills: A Practical Guide to Improving Your Social Intelligence, Presentation, Persuasion and Public Speaking by Ian Tuhovsky

 Have you ever considered how many times you intuitively felt that maybe you lost something important or crucial, simply because you unwittingly said or did something which put somebody off?
-Maybe it was an unfortunate word, bad formulation, inappropriate joke, forgotten name, huge misinterpretation, an awkward conversation or a strange tone of your voice?
-If you don’t know how to communicate properly, you're going to have problems in business.
+Perhaps it was an unfortunate word, wrong formulation, inappropriate joke, forgotten name, huge misinterpretation, an awkward conversation or a strange tone of your voice?
+If you don’t know how to communicate correctly, you're going to have problems in business.
 This book will help you improve your social intelligence, persuasion and communication skills, and give you the tools you need to convince others you're the right person for the job.